Gunpla: Extreme

-Perfect Grade / PG (1:60)
+Perfect Grade / PG (1/60)

 PG is the highest grade line of Bandai kits.
 The first PG Gunpla kit was a RX 78-2 Gundam model released in 1998, but an Evangelion Unit-01 kit labeled as Perfect Grade released the year prior.
 Only 19 kits have been released as 1/60 Perfect Grade since then.
 A Perfect Grade Millennium Falcon kit released in 2017 and was 1/72 scale instead of 1/60 scale.
 The first PG Unleashed kit was a RX 78-2 Gundam model released in December 2020.

-As the name suggests, Perfect Grade gunpla kits attempt to represent the Gundam as perfectly as possible within real world and design limitations.
+As the name suggests, Perfect Grade Gunpla kits attempt to represent the Gundam as perfectly as possible within real world and design limitations.
 These limitations result in the Perfect Grade line sometimes taking several years between releases to wait for advances in model making technology.
-Perfect Grade Unleashed is an updated version of Perfect Grade that uses more advanced technology and concepts, such as the return of Advanced MS Joints, the use of LEDs and Metallic stickers, multiple points of articulation in the same limb, and the Evolution Link System, where the construction is separated into multiple phases (starts with the bare inner frame, then the extra detail within the frame with metallic parts, then the armor attached to the frame) to simulate building a real mecha, with the final phase displaying the detail of the inner frame using multiple hatches.
+Perfect Grade Unleashed is an updated version of Perfect Grade that uses more advanced technology and concepts, such as the return of Advanced MS Joints, the use of LEDs, hard plastic stickers and metallic etched parts, multiple points of articulation in the same limb, and the Evolution Link System, where the construction is separated into multiple phases (starts with the bare inner frame, then the extra detail within the frame with metallic parts, then the armor attached to the frame) to simulate building a real mecha, with the final phase displaying the detail of the inner frame using multiple hatches.

-Features like metal joints, increased detail in plastic molding and plastic quality, as well as LED lighting kits are signatures of the PG line.
+Features like metal joints, increased detail in plastic molding and plastic quality, opening hatch gimmicks, as well as LED lighting kits are signatures of the PG line.

 Other lines

 Super Deformed / SD

 Not based on any particular scale, the super-deformed style features comically proportioned models, the most noticeable features of which are their very large heads.
-Super Deformed Gundam kits are often very easy to construct but offer very limited articulation and require paint and detailing.
+Super Deformed Gundam kits are often very easy to construct and contain original gimmicks but offer very limited articulation and require paint and detailing.

-The most famous line is BB Senshi (or "SD GUNDAM BB Warriors" in English), which ran from 1987 to 2018.
+The most famous line is BB Senshi (BB Warriors in English), which ran from 1987 to 2018.
 Various other SD gundam lines have run alongside and replaced it, including: